godot-extended-libraries/godot-main/README.md

 new project, and <kbd>Ctrl + Alt + E</kbd> to *launch* and edit recently edited project immediately.

-Optinally, a `custom.ahk` can be created to override the default shortcuts.
+Optionally, a `custom.ahk` can be created to override the default shortcuts.
 Make sure to write `use_custom := True` at the top.
 For instance:
 ```ahk
 use_custom := True